 The Poetry Society is very pleased to work with BBC Proms each year, advising on the running of the BBC Proms Poetry Competition, which is judged by Ian McMillan and Judith Palmer, and helping to programme a series of readers for the BBC Proms Extra Late events at the Royal Albert Hall, which are later broadcast on BBC Radio 3.

 Each year, the BBC runs a free poetry competition encouraging aspiring poets to write a poem inspired by any piece of music in that year’s Proms season.
-Judged each year by poet and The Verb presenter Ian McMillan and Poetry Society Director Judith Palmer, plus an additional guest judge such as Scottish Makar Jackie Kay, who judged in 2016, the deadline for the competition is during the Proms season in August.
+Judged each year by poet and The Verb presenter Ian McMillan and Poetry Society Director Judith Palmer, plus an additional guest judge which in 2017 is Jacob Polley, the deadline for the competition is during the Proms season in August.
 The winners are announced in September at an event on BBC Radio 3.
-The 2017 competition opens on 23 June.
+The 2017 competition closes on 20 August.

 There are two age categories: ages 12-18 and 19 plus, and the winners get the chance to have their poems read out at a Proms Plus event in September with the judges.
 This will be broadcast on BBC Radio 3 and available as a Radio 3 Arts and Ideas download.
 Winners are also invited to come to that night’s Prom concert at the Royal Albert Hall.